mk12/zendown/README.md

 # Zendown

 Zendown is a system for writing documentation, built for technical writers.
-Here are its main features:

 - **Simple structure**: Articles are files.
 Sections are directories.
 - **Separation of content and presentation**: When you're writing, focus on the content.
 When you're styling, focus on presentation.